Home > Lawn & Garden > Gardening Tips

 6. Compost

-If you’ve been wondering what home composting entails, compost enriches the soil, adding nutrients such as phosphorus, potassium, and nitrogen to your garden.
-It’s one of the cheapest mulch alternatives if you make it yourself with discarded vegetable scraps, coffee grounds, dead leaves, and water.
+If you’ve been wondering what home composting means, compost enriches the soil.
+It adds nutrients such as phosphorus, potassium, and nitrogen to your garden.
+Compost can be one of the cheapest mulch alternatives if you make it yourself with discarded vegetable scraps, coffee grounds, dead leaves, and water.
 Apply compost above your garden or lawn in a thin layer.

-If you are considering exploring this option, then you should read our article on how to use coffee-grounds for garden enrichment for more detailed information.
+If you are considering this option, read our article on how to use coffee grounds for garden enrichment.

 7. Newspaper